lsst-dm/dmtn-013/README.rst

 DMTN-013 Wrapping C++ with Cython
 #################################

-ThThis document describes how C++ classes can be wrapped using Cython.
+This document describes how C++ classes can be wrapped using Cython.

 View this technote at http://dmtn-013.lsst.io or see a preview of the current version in `this repo`_